Bayesian estimation of covariate assisted principal regression for brain functional connectivity: Method

 \subsubsection{Posterior computation via polar expansion}

 A Markov chain Monte Carlo (MCMC) sampling for $\bm{\Gamma}$ from the posterior (\ref{posterior}) is challenging due to the restriction that $\bm{\Gamma}$ is in a Stiefel manifold.
-We will use polar expansion to transform the orthonormal $\bm{\Gamma}$ to an unconstrained object $(\bm{U})$ to get around with this constraint.
+We will use polar expansion to transform the orthonormal parameter $\bm{\Gamma}$ to an unconstrained object $(\bm{U})$ to work around this restriction.
 Generally, ``parameter expansion'' of a statistical model refers to methods which expand the parameter space by introducing redundant working parameters for computational purposes \citep{Jauch2021}.
-By polar decomposition \citep{Higham1986}, any arbitrary (random) matrix $ \bm{U} \in \mathbb{R}^{p \times d}$ can be decomposed into two components
+By polar decomposition \citep{Higham1986}, any arbitrary matrix $ \bm{U} \in \mathbb{R}^{p \times d}$ can be decomposed into two components,